German bund yield slips from 2-1/2 month peak | Business

 German bund yield slips from 2-1/2 month peak

-Germany's 10-year bond yield slipped back on Wednesday from a 2-1/2 month high after hotter-than-forecast U.S. inflation data dampened expectations for spring rate cuts from the Federal Reserve.
-In the 12 months through January, the U.S. consumer price index increased 3.1%, above the 2.9 % forecasts by economists polled by Reuters, prompting markets to trim expectations for rate cuts this year.
+Germany's 10-year bond yield slipped back on Wednesday from a 2-1/2 month high after hotter-than-forecast U.S. inflation data dampened expectations for spring rate cuts by the Federal Reserve.
+In the 12 months through January, the U.S. consumer price index increased 3.1%, above the 2.9% forecasts by economists polled by Reuters, prompting markets to trim expectations for rate cuts this year.

 Analysts said that scaling back rate cut expectations in the U.S. would mean other central banks, including the European Central Bank, would be comfortable waiting to lower interest rates.
 "If it becomes increasingly clear that the Fed will wait for longer before rate cuts, it's realistic to think that most ECB governing council members will feel no need to hurry," Jussi Hiljanen, rates strategist at SEB, said.